Safety Data Sheets

 - A substance that is persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB), as defined in REACH (Annex XIII), or

 - A substance is included in the candidate list of substances of very high concern.

-Under certain conditions some mixtures, which do not meet the criteria for classification as dangerous or hazardous, also require a safety data sheet.
+Under certain conditions, described in Article 31(3), some mixtures, which do not meet the criteria for classification as dangerous or hazardous, also require a safety data sheet.